 A few weeks ago, I had a post on writing introductions, in which I discussed the standard three moves of an introduction.
 This model works very naturally in a short space such as a research proposal or article but can be harder to realize on the bigger canvas of a thesis introduction.
 Many thesis writers struggle with the need to provide adequate contextualizing detail before being able to give a satisfying account of their problem.
 Truth be told, this inclination—the feeling that our problem is so complex that any explanation will require extensive background—can be a bit of a graduate student weakness.
 Understanding that your thesis can be explained in a compressed fashion is often a step forward, if for no other reason than it can give you the wherewithal to answer the inevitable questions about your thesis topic without the stammering and the false starts and the over-reliance on the word ‘complicated’.
 I suggest that thesis writers take every possible opportunity to articulate their topic under severe space or time constraints.
-One possibility: look to see if your campus is having a Three Minutes Thesis competition this term; the first round at U of T is being held on March 22.
+One possibility: look to see if your campus is having a Three Minute Thesis competition.

 When I approach a thesis introduction, I start from the assumption that the reader shouldn’t have to wait to hear your guiding problem until they have the full context to that problem.
 You have to find a way of giving them the big picture before the deep context.
 Let’s take an imaginary example.
 You are writing your thesis on the reappearance of thestrals in the 1980s in Mirkwood Forest in the remote country of Archenland after a devastating forest fire caused by mineral extraction in the 1950s.* How are you going to structure an introduction in such a way that your reader doesn’t have to read 10 pages of bewildering and seemingly unconnected background?
 When a thesis writer attempts to give the full context before elaborating the problem, two things will happen.
 First, the reader will labour to see the significance of all that they are being told.
 Second, the reader will, in all likelihood, struggle to find connections between the various aspects of the context.
 Once you have explained what we need to know about thestrals, you will need to discuss the topography of Mirkwood, the endangered species policy framework in Archenland, the mineral extraction practices commonly used in the 1950s, and the way forest fires affect animal populations.
 If you haven’t started with your problem—the thing that brings these disparate areas into a meaningful conversation with each other—your introduction will begin with a baffling array of potentially disconnected bits of information.